 Prior to the establishment of this retail operation, the Creamery had been used exclusively for teaching and research.
 A 1917 UConn Course Catalog refers to the Creamery and describes courses taught in Dairy Husbandry such as Milk Testing and Separation, Milk Production, Ice Cream Making, and Butter and Cheese Making.
 It moved to its new, larger quarters in the George White building in November 1998.

-The Dairy Bar is currently undergoing a rennovation which features UConn Blue and Gray along with many pictures of UConn Student Activities.
+The Dairy Bar has been renovated and features the colors of UConn Blue and Gray along with many pictures of UConn Student Activities.
 There is an observation window looking into the creamery where the ice cream is made.
 The Animal Science building is named after George Cleveland White who served as a Professor of Dairy Husbandry at UConn from 1914 to 1944.
 He taught Milk Production, Cattle Judging, Animal Nutrition, and Herd Improvement classes.

 Over 200,000 customers visit the Dairy Bar annually to enjoy more than 24 flavors.
-Perhaps our most famous of these is Jonathan Supreme ice cream, named for the school's mascot, Jonathan the Husky Dog (vanilla ice cream swirled with peanut butter and chocolate covered peanuts).
-Other popular flavors are Strawberry Cheesecake, Coffee Espresso Crunch, Oreo, and Chocolate Chip Cookie Dough.
+Our popular flavors are Strawberry Cheesecake, Coffee Espresso Crunch, Oreo, and Chocolate Chip Cookie Dough.
 The Dairy Bar is open year round and continues to enjoy long lines of devoted customers who wait to sample their favorite flavor.